nomaankhaan/NagaEdAssignment/README.md

    - Enter the URL: `http://localhost:5000/courses<paste-course-id-here>`
    - Click "Send"
    - You should receive a 200 OK response with a success message

-9. **Verify deletion**:
-   - Perform another GET request for all courses
-   - The deleted course should no longer be in the list

-By following these steps, you can test all CRUD operations of the Educational Resources API using Postman.
-This process allows you to interact with the API and verify its functionality without writing any code.

-## Data Model

-Each course has the following properties:

-- `id`: Unique identifier (UUID)
-- `title`: Title of the course
-- `description`: Brief description of the course content
-- `duration`: Length of the course